rlugojr/linkurious-enterprise-manual/filter/edges.md

 ![](Example.png)

-In the graph below we see the relationships of Grabit.
-Each relationship represents an investment in a start-up.
+In the graph below we see the connections of Grabit.
+Each edge represents an investment in a start-up.
 But what kind of investment?

 We can open up the design panel to investigate.
 Let's select ```Edges``` on the bottom right corner.

-We can see the different properties attached to the relationships in our dataset.
+We can see the different properties attached to the edges in our dataset.

 We are going to focus on the ```funded_at```.
 Let's click on it.